 In 2016 health and social care provision in Scotland was integrated.
 If you have difficulty resolving social care issues, whether or not they are related to health matters, you can take the problem to your local authority armed forces and veterans champion.
 A list of local authority champions can be found on the Veterans Assist website.

 The Armed Forces Compensation Scheme (AFCS) can be accessed by veterans or serving personnel with a service-related condition or injury that happened on or after 6 April 2005.
 This is regardless of whether the condition or injury occurred in connection with hostilities.
 You must apply for the scheme no later than 7 years after sustaining the injury or illness, unless you are claiming for an illness that started later (this is sometimes known as a 'late onset illness').
 The AFCS can be claimed while in active service.

 The War Pension Scheme (WPS) includes the War Disablement Pension and can be accessed by any veteran with a service-related condition or injury before 6 April 2005 regardless of whether it occurred in connection with hostilities.
 The WPS can only be claimed after discharge.

 Veteran Welfare Service (VWS)

-The VWS is provided by Veterans UK to support veterans, and their dependants, eligible to claim for the AFCS or War Disablement Pension.
+Veterans UK is the MoD’s veterans agency.
+The Veterans Welfare Service (VWS) is provided by Veterans UK to support veterans eligible to claim for the AFCS or War Disablement Pension.
 Help and guidance can be given through either telephone contact or dedicated visiting service.